bazelbuild/rules_python/CONTRIBUTING.md

 ## Formatting

 Starlark files should be formatted by buildifier.
+Otherwise the Buildkite CI will yell at you about formatting/linting violations.
 We suggest using a pre-commit hook to automate this.
 First [install pre-commit](https://pre-commit.com/#installation),
 then run